What is Happy Path in UX Design?

-A happy path (happy flow) in software development describes a frictionless, error-free user flow.
+A happy path in software development describes a frictionless, error-free user flow.
 The user completes their task as intended without problems resulting in a “happy user experience.”
 The intent is not to make users feel happy.
 Instead, designers must create an efficient, intuitive user flow that meets the user’s expectations.

 For example, a first-time user wants to create an account for a new mobile app.

 - The user opens the app and is immediately presented with a signup screen.